Best Central America Destinations

 Despite its relatively small size, Costa Rica overflows with life.
-In fact, the country contains 5% of the world’s entire biodiversity!
+It contains 5% of the world’s biodiversity!

-This includes sweeping, verdant rainforests and 500,000 species of wildlife.
-Of the latter, 900 are birds alone.
+This includes sweeping, verdant rainforests and 500,000 species of wildlife, of which 900 are birds alone.

 Of equal importance, Costa Rica consistently ranks as one of the world’s happiest countries, regularly outperforming far wealthier nations.